-Curious about the wonderful world of backdoor sex?
+Curious about the exciting world of backdoor sex?
 Want to try it but scared that it'll hurt, be too messy, or not your cup of tea?

-Before you poo poo it completely, these 6 tips can help you have a fun, sexy and pain-free backdoor experience...
+Before you poo-poo it altogether, these six tips can help you have a fun, sexy and pain-free backdoor experience...

 It's Hard to Know What You Don't Know

-I'd had one foray into the world of rear end exploration with an ex girlfriend prior to that, but it was awkward, painful, and she ended up getting a hemorrhoid from it.
+I'd had one foray into the world of rear-end exploration with an ex-girlfriend before that, but it was awkward, painful, and she ended up getting hemorrhoids from it.

 So needless to say, that was that.